bp89/spring-boot-learning/README.md

 String lastName;
 ```

-This is a very basic but powerful and organised way to inject externaized props into a bean.
+This is a very basic but powerful and organised way to inject externalized props into a bean.